-The positive.youth.justice website is hosted by the Research & Evaluation Center at John Jay College of Criminal Justice in New York, NY.
+The Positive Youth Justice website is hosted by the Research and Evaluation (R&E) Center at John Jay College of Criminal Justice in New York, NY.
 The site is designed to support and promote youth justice programs that are informed by the science of adolescent development and built around the concepts of the Positive Youth Justice Model.

 Despite the obvious relevance of adolescent development for the design and operation of youth justice programs, developmental science is not yet the dominant framework for interventions in youth justice.